 What is CGI?

-CGI stands for computer generated imagery, which is the use of computer graphics in art and media.
+CGI stands for computer-generated imagery, which is the use of computer graphics in art and media.
 These can be 2D or 3D animations, objects, or renderings; the type of art or media can be a film, television program, video game, or simulation.
 CGI can be used in films ranging from science fiction epics to quiet intimate dramas.
 How the CGI is used varies, from animating entire locations to subtle work on characters and environments.
 In recent years, CGI has been the go-to visual effect for most major movies, whether its use is subtle or obvious.

 What are CGI characteristics?

-• Two-dimensional computer generated imagery, such as text, objects, backgrounds, backdrops, and environments.
+• Two-dimensional computer-generated imagery, such as text, objects, backgrounds, backdrops, and environments.

 • Three-dimensional objects, figures, spaces, and environments.

-The question of “When was CGI invented?” can be traced back to the 1960s, when various inventors and companies played around with the new and evolving world of computer animation.
 Most of this was two-dimensional in scope, but all of it was being used in disciplines ranging from science to engineering and later medicine.

 As CGI technology evolved, so did the ways filmmakers sought to use it in their films, which are among the first CGI movies in cinema.
-They could create digital viewpoints in Westworld (1973) and wire-frame models in Star Wars (1977) and Alien (1979), though their usage and scope was still limited at the time.
-The role of CGI would evolve even further in the 1980s, with films like Tron (1982), The Last Starfighter (1984), and Young Sherlock Holmes (1985) making use of the technology to create full models of real-life objects and life-like characters.
+They could create digital viewpoints in Westworld (1973) and wire-frame models in Star Wars and Alien, though their usage and scope were still limited at the time.

 Tron is one of the first CGI movies

 So when people in the movies and movie fandom refer to CGI technology today, they are nearly always talking about VFX work.
 This can include 3D models of people, monsters, buildings, cars, explosions, and many other things.
 These 3D models are then put into a live-action scenario, such as a monster attacking a city or a car being blown up by an explosion.
-These types of CGI effects are commonplace and are often seen in high profile productions.
+These types of CGI effects are commonplace and are often seen in high-profile productions.

 CGI Examples

+When was CGI invented?
+The origins of CGI date back to the 1960s, long before it became a staple of modern filmmaking.
 The history of cinema is full of various CGI examples from all types of film genres.
 Some of those examples are small but notable moments in a regular movie, while other examples are the entire film itself (like in animated films, which we will cover in detail later).

 StudioBinder storyboard software • CGI examples across cinema